rptl8sr/go-magicinfo/README.md

 ## License

-Your project's name is licensed under the MIT License - see the LICENSE.md file for more details.
+This project licensed under the MIT License - see the LICENSE.md file for more details.

 ## Contact Information